zotonic/zotonic/doc/developer-guide/modules.rst

 gen_server based modules
 ------------------------

-When you need a running process, e.g., a module that does something in the background, then it is possible to implement your module as a gen_server.
+When you need a running process, i.e., a module that does something in the background, then it is possible to implement your module as a `gen_server`_.
 A gen_server is a standard way to implement a reliable Erlang worker process.

 In that case you will need to add the behaviour and gen_server functions.
-You also need to change the ``init/1`` function to accept an property list, which contains the site definition and a ``{context, Context}`` property.
+You also need to change the ``init/1`` function to accept a property list, which contains the site definition and a ``{context, Context}`` property.

 This server module will be started for every site in a Zotonic system where the module is enabled, so it can’t be a named server.

-.. seealso:: `Erlang gen_server principles <http://www.erlang.org/doc/design_principles/gen_server_concepts.html>`_
+.. seealso:: `gen_server`_ in the Erlang documentation.

 A minimal example
 ^^^^^^^^^^^^^^^^^